18F/identity-idp/docs/mobile.md

 6. Within that menu item, you'll find a list of Safari browser tabs open on your iPhone.
 To see them, the iPhone must be unlocked, and the Safari browser must be displayed on the phone's screen.

 7. Click on the tab you wish to inspect.
 You will see browser debugging tools like Elements, Console, and Layers.
-(Unlike the above Androd instructions, you will not see a picture of your phone's browser screen on your laptop's screen.)
+(Unlike the above Android instructions, you will not see a picture of your phone's browser screen on your laptop's screen.)